gholapeajinkya/Movie-Ticket-Booking-Management/README.md

 # Movie-Ticket-Booking
 ## Academic Project 2017-18
 The main purpose of this project is to manage the details of the movie ticket booking, show timing, customers.
-The project tries to build an (Java)application program to reduce the manual work for managing the Movie, Tickets, and Booking information.
-The system being developed is a system to handle needs of the customers who usually have spend much time for Movie ticket booking.
+The project tries to build a (Java)application program to reduce the manual work for managing the Movie, Tickets and Booking information.
+The system being developed is a system to handle the needs of the customers who usually have spent much time on Movie ticket booking.
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.